 A mellower space for William Shatner,

 acting with David Spader in Boston Legal

 William Shatner’s explanation rings true to me.
 It explains why other long-lived actors such as Kevin Costner, Barbara Streisand, and Dustin Hoffmann have made similar transformations.
-Renownedly impossible to work with when they played lead in their earlier movies.
-Much more fun to work with in their mature years as character or supporting actors.
+Renownedly difficult to work with when they played lead in their earlier movies.
+Much more fun to work with in their mature years, as character or supporting actors.

 It would seem from their stories that being pulled into a space that says “the success of all this depends on me” is bad for an actor’s mindset and behaviour, evincing in them traits which we might associate with an abusive pastor.

 Perhaps this insight offers us a clue as what things might protect us as pastors from slipping into abusive patterns and mentalities.
 So brother/sister pastor, may I humbly propose six thoughts that may safeguard us a little:

 1) It doesn’t all depend on you.
 Ultimately it depends on the grace of God and in practice the church is an ensemble piece.
 It takes a community to be a community.
 So don’t see yourself as the key – even if others might want to project the spotlight on you.

 2) Your role is to be obedient to God’s instructions, not to maintain a particular attitude or mental zone.
 When Jesus began his teaching ministry, Matthew’s gospel summarizes his first message not as “change your mindset and then the kingdom of God will come.”
 Rather he said “change your mindset BECAUSE the kingdom of God has come near and is at hand.”
 Knowing that God is on the case can give us confidence to “just do what he tells you.”
 This is what Mary tells the servants at the wedding in Cana.
 In this story the servants set us an example.
 They just do what they have been told to do.
 Jesus works the miracle!